listen to this article

 Could you be a better listener?
 Try this in your next conversation.
 The good news is, the person you're speaking to doesn't even have to know about your experiment in order for you to try this.

-You might be interested in our Deep Listening workshop, where we'll help you harness the power of deep, active listening to unlock new levels of understanding.
+You might be interested in our Coaching workshop, where we'll help you harness the power of deep, active listening to unlock new levels of understanding.